Soumyosish/Soumyosish/README.md

 - 👋 Hi, I’m @Soumyosish
-- 👀 I’m interested in cybersecurity and full stack developer
+- 👀 I’m Aspiring Full stack Web developer
-- 🌱 I’m currently learning python,html5,css,javascript and java
+- 🌱 Currently I am in second year pursuing my Btech in Cse from Lovely Professional University.
+I am enthusiastic about software and it's development of newer technologies.
+Trying to learn different programming languages and increase my keen interest with knowledge towards web development.
+Being passionate about coding and the way to develop various webpages in optimal manner aligns with my interest deeply.
 - 📫 How to reach me ...www.linkedin.com/in/soumyosishpal, soumyosishpal.108@gmail.com

 <!---